SwissCovid/swisscovid-doc/crowdnotifier/02-qrcode-format.md

-<h1>SwissCovid Check-in QR-Code format</h1>
+# SwissCovid Check-in QR-Code format

 The SwissCovid Check-in QR-Code format is based on the CrowdNotifier QR-Code format as describe in the [CrowdNotifier Tech Spec](https://crowdnotifier.readthedocs.io/en/latest/basic.html#entry-qr-code-format).
-The QRCodePayload protobuf is base64 encoded and added to a url of the format 'https://qr.swisscovid.ch?v=4#<base64-encoded-protobuf>'.
+The QRCodePayload protobuf is base64 encoded and added to a url of the form `https://qr.swisscovid.ch?v=4#<base64-encoded-protobuf>`.

 ## CountryData

-The countryData bytes of the CrowdNotifier QR-Code format are also filled with a protobuf that has the following format:
+The `QRCodePayload` format outline in the CrowdNotifier technical specification leaves room for country-specific data in the `countryData` field.
+SwissCovid uses this field to add SwissCovid-specific data to the QR code.
+In particular, `countryData` contains the protobuf encoding of the following data structure:

 ```
 message SwissCovidLocationData {